ndonkoHenri/Flet-Color-Browser/README.md

 ### Issues/Contribution
-I tried my best to make this project simple and easy to understand, but if you have problems/issues when using this :(, then you are free to raise an issue and I will happily respond.
+I tried my best to make this project simple and easy to understand, but if you have problems/issues while using this :(, then you are free to raise an issue and I will happily respond.

 If you instead want to contribute(new features, bug/typo fixes, etc), just fork this project and make a pull request. :)